 - Maintain professional liability insurance.
 Coverage shall be in the minimum amount of $1,000,000 per case/$3,000,000 aggregate loss.
 Please note that some states and provinces may require higher limits.

-- Click the APPLY NOW button below, download and complete the application.
+- Click the APPLY NOW button below to download and complete the application.
 Once finished, print and mail to the address below with all other items requested.